Mav Cacharel: Biography

 He used the money to move to Paris, where he made a living as a session singer with band Loketo composed of Aurlus Mabélé, Diblo Dibala and Jean Baron.

-After singing for various African and West Indian recordings, he recorded his first album Chanti die in 1987.
+After singing for various African and West Indian recordings, he recorded his first album, Chanti die !, in 1987.
 In 1988, he left the group Loketo in order to create the group Kebo.

-He made several hit albums in the late '80s with his backing band Kebo, which is a popular street music in Brazzaville and Kinshasa.
+He made several albums in the late 1980s with his backing band, Kebo.